 Juvenile records can be sealed on the court’s own motion or upon application made on behalf of the child.
 Once a record is sealed, the child can answer questions about the case as though it never happened.
 The court expunges the record five years from the date on which it was sealed or when the child reaches 23 years of age, whichever occurs first.

 Children and young adults commit underage theft crimes for a variety of reasons, including peer pressure and poor judgment.
-Our attorney, Thomas L. Erb Jr. of Erb Legal LLC is available to provide advice, guidance, and representation to minimize the consequences of a youthful mistake.
+Our attorneys are available to provide advice, guidance, and representation to minimize the consequences of a youthful mistake.